 Standard support

-What's new with XForms is that it allows users to declaratively register event handlers following the XML Events 2 specification.
+What's new with XForms is that it allows users to declaratively register event handlers following the specification.
 If you write HTML and JavaScript code running directly in your browser, you would typically register event handlers using JavaScript APIs.
 In XForms, which does not mandate JavaScript, XML Events provide a declarative alternative to using JavaScript.
 This usually makes it clearer how listeners are attached to XForms objects.

 ev: